California Gemstone Mining

 Tourmaline has been mined in California for over 100 years.
 On the basis of cumulative dollar value, it is the leading gem material that has been mined in the state.
 Commercial tourmaline mines began operating in the late 1800s.
 By the end of the century, a healthy mining and export industry had been established.

-The first important customers of the early California tourmaline mines were in China.
-Chinese craftsmen used tourmaline to make snuff bottles, jewelry, and many other items.
+Some of the first important customers of the early California tourmaline mines were in China.
+Chinese craftsmen used California tourmaline to make snuff bottles, jewelry, and many other items.
 Some of their products were made for Chinese royalty who enjoyed the color of pink tourmaline.

 Almost all of the tourmaline produced in California is from pegmatite deposits in Riverside and San Diego Counties.
 Mines in this area have produced more gem-quality tourmaline and mineral specimens than any other deposits in the northern hemisphere.